NelisW/my3D-Trium/building/Trium-build.md

 <img src="images/regular-head-01.jpg">

 When building the platform I found myself frequently assembling and disassembling parts to try and figure out how to put it together.
-An initally logical assembly sequence often leads to problems later.
+An initially logical assembly sequence often leads to problems later.
 What does seem to make sense is to put sub-assemblies together and then in the final build put the sub-assemblies together.

 ### Hot-end sub-assembly